 - Holmbush Caravan Park, Midhurst is allocated for the development of 50 to 70 residential dwellings (class C3 use).
 Planning permission will not be granted for any other uses.
-The National Park Authority will prepare a Development Brief to assist the delivery of the site.
-Detailed proposals that are in broad conformity with the Development Brief and that meet the following site specific development requirements will be permitted: - a) To provide positive enhancements to the treescape, waterbodies, wildlife corridors and habitats within the site: - To demonstrate that there would be no likely significant effect on the Singleton and Cocking Tunnels Special Area of Conservation; - Built development to be located sequentially only within those parts of the site outside Fluvial Flood Zones 2 and 3 as defined by the Environment Agency; - d) Floor levels of habitable areas, where appropriate and proven to be necessary, to be designed to take into account flood risk and climate change; - e) Safe vehicular and pedestrian emergency access and egress should be provided during flooding; - f) Incorporation of suitable site boundary treatments; - g) Provision of pedestrian routes through the site linking into adjacent open spaces; and - h) Retention and improvement of, where necessary, the existing vehicular access.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) To provide positive enhancements to the treescape, waterbodies, wildlife corridors and habitats within the site; - b) To demonstrate that there would be no likely significant effect on the Singleton and Cocking Tunnels Special Area of Conservation; - c) All housing development should be located within Flood Zone 1; - d) Floor levels of habitable areas, where appropriate and proven to be necessary, to be designed to take into account flood risk and climate change;

+- e) Safe vehicular and pedestrian emergency access and egress should be provided during flooding; - f) Incorporation of suitable site boundary treatments; - g) Provision of pedestrian routes through the site linking into adjacent open spaces; and - h) Retention and improvement of, where necessary, the existing vehicular access. - In order for the development to have an overall positive impact on the ability of the natural environment to contribute ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible.
+Trees on the site boundary should be retained and new tree planting should be undertaken;